Allie

 A giant thank you to Uncle Doug P. for the incredible amount of time and attention to detail he spent searching for the right motorhome that could be converted for Allie.
 Only to then spend an enormous amount more getting all the necessary modifications done for her.
 It's an incredible vehicle.
 Without this mode of transportation vacations for her would be virtually impossible.
 Our family has done a couple successful trial runs.
 The first with full hook-ups and the second without.
 There is much to think about and plan for, when one of your family members is dependent on a ventilator and restricted to a wheelchair.
 The trips were not without their challenges.
 In the end all went okay and a good time was had.
 Allie and I even have plans for a girls trip this coming weekend (wish us luck).
 Ashley, Jordan, Samantha and my friend Rosalie are joining us.
 Thank you Rosalie for agreeing to be our driver!
 The RV is a 34 foot Hurricane and the bedroom is fully equipped with a special bed for Al and an overhead lift.
 The "living room" has a bump-out so there's plenty of room for her to move around inside.
 It's a really tall lift to get her in the RV but the ramp that was installed is strong and safe.
 Extra outlets were installed in her room and a closet was removed to allow for an easier transfer from her chair.
 She's still a bit reluctant because going places sometimes only reminds her of what she can't do instead of what she can.
 In time we hope as her confidence grows, this will allow her to enjoy many adventures.
 Thank you again Uncle Doug -- we would have never been able to pull this off without all your help!!!
 And thank you to Pat and Hank for your assistance as well.

 Best wishes to Uncle Doug H. He had surgery today for a leg broken while wake boarding.
 We love you.
 Speedy recovery to you.
 We will miss your Tuesday visits.
 You are the best.
 Thank you to Marsha for being such an awesome addition to our Team Allie.
-Thank you to my sisters for being the most amazing women, supportive sisters, aunts, and sister-in laws.
+Thank you to my sisters for being the most amazing women, supportive sisters, aunts, and sisters-in law.
 My family is so very thankful for all you do for us.
 Thank you to all our friends for always being there for us.
 We love you all.

 Thank you for listening.
 Stay safe.